Free cycling activities in West Yorkshire

 Your local Cycling Development Officer (CDO) is here to help you get started and feel confident on your bike.

-Sarah Ibbotson supports people and communities across West Yorkshire to enjoy the benefits of cycling.
-From free bike checks and basic repairs to learn-to-ride sessions and friendly group rides, Sarah helps coordinate events and connect you with local cycling opportunities.
+Rob Greenland supports people and communities across West Yorkshire to enjoy the benefits of cycling.
+From free bike checks and basic repairs to learn-to-ride sessions and friendly group rides, Rob helps coordinate events and connect you with local cycling opportunities.

 Got a question or ready to get involved?
-Sarah is happy to help – just get in touch.
+Rob is happy to help – just get in touch.

-The Big Bike Revival helps remove the barriers that stop people from cycling – whether that’s not having a bike, worrying about fitness, confidence, or how to fix a puncture.
+The Big Bike Revival helps remove the barriers that stop people from cycling – whether that’s not having a bike, not feeling confident riding, or not knowing how to fix a puncture.

-We fund community organisations working at a grassroots level to support beginners, returners and anyone looking to build up their confidence in a safe, friendly way.
-Our sessions are inclusive and welcoming – with growing interest from many communities, particularly among South Asian women.
+We fund community organisations working at a grassroots level to support absolute beginners, people who haven't ridden a bike since they were a child, and anyone else looking to build up their confidence in a safe, friendly way.
+Our sessions are inclusive and welcoming – we’d love you to join us.

 What’s happening near you